 Do you think the original church had to resort to this kind of behavior in order to convert followers to Christ?

 Jesus didn’t come so that people would be able to do miracles.
 He didn’t come so that the poor could become rich.

 If you want to go to church so that you can “feel” closer to God by way of riches and miracles, you are searching for something that is of this world and not of God.

 The first thing one needs to understand when it comes to salvation is that you are a sinner.
 And as a sinner what does that mean?
 That means you are destined for God’s wrath.
 Hell.
-Second is that God has sent His Son to restore you back to Him by His death on the cross.
-If you repent, or turn from your sins, look back to God and believe that Jesus died for your sins you are saved.
+Second is that God has sent His Son to restore you back to Him through His death on the cross.
+If you repent or turn from your sins, look back to God, and believe that Jesus died for your sins you are saved.

 Being saved from certain death results in profound joy.
 Church from that state of joy is amazing.
 Church made to make you feel like you have joy when you don’t is deceiving.